Luka-Didham/KickOns/README.md

 ## Usage
 To run the app open android studio and create a new virtual device running API 29+

-Select you're chosen emulator and press the green play button to start the app
+Once you've selected you're chosen emulator and press the green play button to start the app

-Once the app has loaded press play to begin
+When the app has loaded press play to begin

 ### Game
 1. Add at least two players and press start